scwissel/garagepi/README.md

 The application displays the Raspberry PI CPU temp, as well as the ambient temp.
 Web sockets are used to update the browser when the garage door changes position (open/close) as sensed by the door sensor.

+## Networking
+I have my home router configured to update a dynamic DNS service, so I can use a regular domain name instead of remembering my public IP address to access the web app.
+My router then forwards to an NGINX server, which then forwards to the Raspberry Pi running the node application.

-The application is secured with BASIC authentication, so it is highly recommended to use HTTPS.
+The application is secured with BASIC authentication (update username and password in config.json), so it is highly recommended to use HTTPS.
 In my implementation, HTTPS is terminated in NGINX, with a forward to the Raspberry Pi, which is listening on socket 3000.

 The following is a sample NGINX configuration that uses a self signed certificate and performs a proxy_pass to the Pi.
 My internal DNS has garagepi and nginxservernamehere defined.
 WWW traffic is sent to the /garagepi/ path, and web socket traffic is sent to /garagews/.